etingof/talks/rhbp-pythonic-code-review/pythonic-code-review.md

     >>> count_fruits(garlic=14, carrots=12)
     TypeError: count_fruits() got an unexpected keyword argument 'garlic'

-The outcome is twofold: caller can explicitly refer to parameter name to improve code readability.
-Function author should be aware of callers possibly binding to once announced name and restrain from changing names in public APIs.
+The outcome is twofold: a caller can explicitly refer to a parameter name to improve code readability.
+The function's author should be aware of callers possibly binding to a once announced name and restrain from changing names in public APIs.

 At any rate, passing named parameters to the functions we call